The course must include a syllabus that includes each of the elements listed below.

 Detailed description of assignment submission.
 A clear and detailed statement regarding the method and tools used by students to submit assignments.
 Information should include location of assignment submission (typically the course dropbox), any file type requirements, late assignment policies, etc.

 Technical Help page.
-An html file suitable for uploading to D2L will be provided to the instructor when the MOU is approved by the Office of eLearning.
+An html file suitable for uploading to D2L will be provided to the instructor when the MOU is approved by Academic Technology Support.

 Student Resources page.
-An html file suitable for uploading to D2L will be provided to the instructor when the MOU is approved by the Office of eLearning.
+An html file suitable for uploading to D2L will be provided to the instructor when the MOU is approved by Academic Technology Support.

 Place for student/student and student/faculty interaction.
 (In Synchronous courses this requirement is met by the synchronous sessions.)
 Course interaction typically occurs in the course discussions tool but instructors may also choose to use synchronous chat options if such chat is an optional component or if the requirement has been made clear in advance through a Goldlink note or other student communication.